antonbabenko/pre-commit-terraform/README.md

 ### terraform_validate

-1. `terraform_validate` supports custom arguments so you can pass supported no-color or json flags.
+1. `terraform_validate` supports custom arguments so you can pass supported no-color or json flags:

-    Example:

     ```yaml
-    hooks:
      - id: terraform_validate
-        args: ['--args=-json']
-    ```

-    In order to pass multiple args, try the following:

-    ```yaml
-     - id: terraform_validate
        args:
-          - '--args=-json'
+         - --args=-json
-          - '--args=-no-color'
+         - --args=-no-color
     ```

-2. `terraform_validate` also supports custom environment variables passed to the pre-commit runtime
+2. `terraform_validate` also supports custom environment variables passed to the pre-commit runtime:

-    Example:

     ```yaml
-    hooks:
     - id: terraform_validate
-        args: ['--envs=AWS_DEFAULT_REGION="us-west-2"']
-    ```

-    In order to pass multiple args, try the following:

-    ```yaml
-     - id: terraform_validate
       args:
-          - '--envs=AWS_DEFAULT_REGION="us-west-2"'
+        - --envs=AWS_DEFAULT_REGION="us-west-2"
-          - '--envs=AWS_ACCESS_KEY_ID="anaccesskey"'
+        - --envs=AWS_ACCESS_KEY_ID="anaccesskey"
-          - '--envs=AWS_SECRET_ACCESS_KEY="asecretkey"'
+        - --envs=AWS_SECRET_ACCESS_KEY="asecretkey"
     ```

 3. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc).
-To solve this problem you can find and delete all `.terraform` directories in your repository using this command:
+To solve this problem you can find and delete all `.terraform` directories in your repository:

-    ```shell
+    ```bash
+    echo "
+    function rm_terraform {
-    find . -type d -name ".terraform" -print0 | xargs -0 rm -r
+        find . -name ".terraform*" -print0 | xargs -0 rm -r
+    }
+    " >>~/.bashrc

+    # Reload shell and use `rm_terraform` command in repo root
     ```

    `terraform_validate` hook will try to reinitialize them before running `terraform validate` command.

+    **Warning:** If you use Terraform workspaces, DO NOT use this workaround ([details](https://github.com/antonbabenko/pre-commit-terraform/issues/203#issuecomment-918791847)).
+Wait to [`force-init`](https://github.com/antonbabenko/pre-commit-terraform/issues/224) option implementation

 ## Notes for contributors